Something of Our Own

 At noon, Hazelle leaves for lunch as well as to check on the kids, then returns.
 She doesn't like cleaning but she finds she can lose herself in the work, focusing on dishes and laundry rather than fretting over things that won't pay her.

-The sun is setting before she notices the new additions to the house.
-They don't need polishing or dusting, and they weren't here before, in the months prior to the Third Quell.
-She must have cleaned around them, not registering what they were since they're so ordinary anywhere except here.
+She doesn't notice the new additions to the house until she's spraying disinfectant everywhere, the clutter she removed leaving another mess behind.
+They don't need polishing or dusting, and they weren't here in the months prior to the Third Quell.
 Lining the walls and some of the surfaces around the house are about a dozen picture frames.

 Upon closer inspection, Hazelle sees that the pictures aren't of Katniss and Peeta, recent, but of his actual family.
 Decoratively scattered around are a picture of his parents' wedding day, both their miner portraits as well as his uncle's, random photos of Haymitch and Cory, and a plaque Hazelle recognizes as the Medal of Valor.